Ceda/pkg-imaginator/README.md

  * After you successfully set up all the templates and variations you need, go to the backend of your project and use the `php artisan imaginator:refresh` command to generate the defined templates and variations.
  * The above mentioned example will generate two variations and one template if we go by the default config. `Picture` and `Picture - retina`.
 If we were to set the hasTranslations to true, this would change, generating four variations with the `( locale )` suffixes.
  * If you make any modifications in the `schemas.php` file in the future, you'll need to run the `php artisan imaginator:refresh` command to regenerate the templates and variations.
  * Running this command will not overwrite existing variations, it will only edit them, delete or add new ones.
 It's completely safe to run it over and over without any modifications.
 We do so in the deploy process to ensure all the Schemas are properly built on all our environments.
- * Now you have properly setup your database and you're ready to go the next step.
- * All that's left is to include the assets in your project.
  * To do just that, we'll need to run the `php artisan vendor:publish --tag=imaginator-assets` command.
  * This will generate an `assets` folder in the root of your project (if you don't have one already) and place the Imaginator assets in the `imaginator` folder in it.
- * For the Imaginator to work, you'll need to include the accompanying css styles into your template.
  * The key files are `libs-imaginator.css` (located in project_root/assets/imaginator/dist/css) and `libs-imaginator.js` (located in project_root/assets/imaginator/dist/js).
- * Only a few more steps left to go!
  * If you so desire, you can use the included example Imaginator that is bound to an input, all you have to do is include the `imaginator-input.js` file (located in project_root/assets/imagiantor/dist/js).
  * However for the `imaginator-input.js` to work properly, you need to define the `ImaginatorCreateUrl` global variable in js.
  * You can do so by including this code snippet into your project: